-- 1. Identify the concepts of OOPs through Java programming.
-(K3) - 2.
-Apply the inheritance and packages in Java.
-(K3) - 3.
-Illustrate the concepts of Exception handling and Multithreading.
-(K2) - 4.
-Discover the I/O concepts in file operations and HttpClient methods.
-(K4) - 5.
-Classify the concepts and usage of Collection framework.
-(K2)
+- 1. Know the concepts of OOP and orientation towards Java programming. - 2.
+Apply the inheritance and packages in Java. - 3.
+Implement the concepts of Exception handling and Multithreading. - 4.
+Getting knowledge of I/O concepts and should be able to read and write data from and to File and HttpClient. - 5.
+Know the concepts and usage of Collection framework.